 Averil’s description of Alberta’s “unique researches” is both delightful and accurate.
 In addition to knowledgeably acquiring rare Austen editions and manuscripts, Alberta sought out every bit of information that connected, however tangentially, to Austen, which she preserved in the scrapbooks that she began filling in 1936.

 A significant amount of material in Alberta’s archive, as she called it, illuminates how visual and performing artists, both professional and amateur, responded to Austen in the mid-twentieth century.
 From their homes in Baltimore and Oxfordshire, respectively, Alberta and Averil indefatigably tracked adaptations of Austen’s novels to the stage, radio, and television.
 Trained as an artist and art educator, Averil brought a distinctly visual perspective to such adaptations, as we will see from her detailed, insightful responses to a 1944 stage play of Emma and a 1966 dramatization of Pride and Prejudice, as well as from a girls’ school production of Pride and Prejudice that Averil oversaw in her role as art teacher.
-Throughout Averil’s acquaintance with the Burkes, she taught and lectured about art and art history while looking after her home (the Manor House in Wheatley, a town outside Oxford), her husband, W. O. “Bill” Hassall, assistant librarian in the Department of Western Manuscripts at Oxford’s Bodleian Library, and their four children.
+Throughout Averil’s acquaintance with the Burkes, she taught and lectured about art and art history while looking after her home (the Manor House in Wheatley, a village outside Oxford), her husband, W. O. “Bill” Hassall, assistant librarian in the Department of Western Manuscripts at Oxford’s Bodleian Library, and their four children.
 Averil’s artistic skill and imaginativeness can be seen in several of the items that she sent to Alberta, especially a handmade book she created as a special gift for Alberta in 1945.
 Finally, Averil ensured that Alberta’s collection included original contemporary artworks inspired by Austen’s novels, including prints by the prominent illustrator Joan Hassall, a relative of Averil’s through marriage.

 Averil reviews Gordon Glennon’s Emma (1945)